bobclarke/christmas-project-2017/README.md

 ## Overview

-Build a set of VMS I'm aws with terrarform
+Build a bunch of VMS on aws with terrarform

 Set these up as a kubernetes cluster